Russia condemned over deadly Mariupol children's hospital bombing as WHO highlights pattern of strikes on medical facilities - Local News 8

 But in the past two weeks Russian forces have repeatedly struck medical facilities in Ukraine, prompting claims they are being systematically targeted, despite Russian denials.

-The World Health Organization (WHO) said Thursday there had been 18 verified attacks on health care facilities in Ukraine so far.
+According to the World Health Organization (WHO), there have been 24 verified attacks on health care facilities in Ukraine so far.

-“So far, WHO has verified 18 attacks on health facilities [in #Ukraine], #healthworkers and ambulances, including 10 deaths and 16 injuries.
-These attacks deprive whole communities of health care,” WHO said on Twitter.
+“These attacks have led to at least 12 deaths and 17 injuries.
+At least 8 of the injured and 2 of the killed were verified to be health workers.
+The attacks took place between 24 February and 8 March,” WHO said Thursday.

 A CNN crew in Mykolaiv, in southern Ukraine, saw patients — including sick children — take cover in a hospital’s underground bomb shelter as air raid sirens wailed.